phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 172376
+#Total Number of Tweets: 498967
-#Number of Clinton Tweets: 108095
+#Number of Trump Tweets: 172903
-#Number of Cruz Tweets: 89237
+#Number of Clinton Tweets: 108347
-#Number of Sanders Tweets: 71947
+#Number of Cruz Tweets: 89503
-#Number of Rubio Tweets: 48178
+#Number of Sanders Tweets: 72105
-#Number of Carson Tweets: 7765
+#Number of Rubio Tweets: 48332
-#Total Number of Tweets:
+#Number of Carson Tweets: 7781
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---